Power nap: Nap rooms and tech aided naps

 Some companies have nap rooms to allow employees to take power naps.
 This may be in a form of a nap room with a recliner, or chairs specially designed for power napping installed in a designated area.
 Companies with nap rooms say that employees are happier and become more productive at work.

 Similar nap rooms and stations also exist in higher education institutions.
-Many colleges and universities provide napping furnitures such as cots and giant bean bags in libraries for students to take naps after long periods of study.
+Many colleges and universities provide napping furnitures such as cots and beanbags in libraries for students to take naps after long periods of study.
 At least one university has a nap room set up in a gym.
 Some medical schools also set up nap rooms at teaching hospitals.
 The nap rooms may include sleeping pods or cots, white noise machines, and antimicrobial pillows.

 In Barcelona, there is a café called Nappuccino that implements custom-built napping pods inside the café.

 A more portable aid is a nap timer app.
 Apps have various features including aided sounds, nap history and pattern tracking and daily reminders that make it easier to take naps.